Mohammad-ibrah1m/Mohammad-ibrah1m/README.md

 - 👋 I am Mohammad Ibrahim
 - 🔭 I am a Front-End Developer
-- 💻 I have a bachelore's degree in Computer Systems Engineering
+- 💻 I have a bachelor's degree in Computer Systems Engineering
 - 🌱 I am currently focusing on learning JavaScript and React

 <br />